FACTBOX-Units of China's indebted HNA Group whose shares are under trading halts

 * Major shareholders: HNA Tourism Group Co Ltd holds 18.5 percent and Shanghai HNA Daxinhua Property Ltd owns 12.01 percent

 * Core business: The company manages tourist attractions, providing tourist resort integrated management, hotel management and exhibition services.
-4. HNA Investment Group Co Ltd
+3. CWT International Ltd

 * Market capitalisation: $539.5 million